git-town/git-town/website/src/commands/sync.md

 [git town undo](undo.md).

 - pulls and pushes updates from all parent branches and the tracking branch
-- deletes branches whose tracking branch was deleted at the remote if they contain no unshipped changes
+- deletes branches whose tracking branch was deleted toRefId the remote if they contain no unshipped changes
 - safely stashes away uncommitted changes and restores them when done
 - does not pull, push, or merge depending on the configured